Financial-Times/x-dash/components/x-teaser/readme.md

 const c = React.createElement(Teaser, props);
 ```

 All `x-` components are designed to be compatible with a variety of runtimes, not just React.
-Check out the `x-engine` documenation for a list of recommended libraries and frameworks.
+Check out the [`x-engine`][engine] documentation for a list of recommended libraries and frameworks.

 [jsx-wtf]: https://jasonformat.com/wtf-is-jsx/

 ### Higher-order components

-All sub-components used to build a complete teaser may be imported and used individually.
-Every component may be given the full set of [teaser properties](#properties).
+All the sub-components used to build a complete teaser may be imported and used individually.
+Every component can be given the full set of [teaser properties](#properties).

 ```jsx
 import { Title, Standfirst } from '@financial-times/x-teaser';